Icinga/icinga2/doc/21-development.md

 2.11+ requires the [EPEL repository](02-getting-started.md#package-repositories-rhel-epel) for Boost 1.66+.

-In addition to that, the `icinga-rpm-release` package already provides the `icinga-snapshot-build` repository but it is disabled by default.
+In addition to that, the `icinga-rpm-release` package already provides the `icinga-snapshot-builds` repository but it is disabled by default.

 ```